MyenergySPA/Residential-CRM/README.md

 The scripts assume the presence of a spreadsheet acting as the CRM database with sheets named `offerte` and `cronologia`.

+## Developer Guidelines

+- **Test Pull Request for Significant Changes:**
+  For major modifications, please create a test pull request.
+This allows for thorough review and testing before the changes are merged into the main branch.

+- **Hiding API Keys:**
+  Ensure that all API keys and sensitive credentials are removed or hidden (for example, using environment variables or configuration files) before pushing your changes.

 ## License

 This repository does not currently include an explicit license.